• Skip to primary navigation

 • Oat milk - Or use any milk of your choice: almond, cashew, macadamia, or whole milk.

-• Optional - A pinch of salt, a dash of cinnamon, and ½ teaspoon vanilla extract/paste.
+• Optional - A pinch of salt, a dash of cinnamon, or ½ teaspoon vanilla extract/paste.

 I love using oat milk for my matcha and coffee!
 Oat milk enhances their flavor, making it deliciously creamy and smooth.
-If you want to explore more matcha and oat milk combo, try my Matcha Boba Milk Tea and Vanilla Matcha Latte with Oat Milk!
+If you want to explore more matcha with oat milk, try my Matcha Boba Milk Tea and Vanilla Matcha Latte with Oat Milk!

 Vibrant green ceremonial grade matcha green tea powder, a ripe bananas, and oat milk on a white countertop, simple ingredients for a banana matcha latte.